aaronksolomon/tnh-scholar/README.md

 - Evaluate model performance across querying, translation, transcritpion and simple interactive tasks.
 - Gradually expand the dataset to include transcriptions of Dharma talks and interactive sessions, and support multiple languages.

+### Notes and Configurations
+- Developed on MacOS.
+All filenames and directories should be in lowercase.

 ## Directory Structure

 The repository is organized as follows: